Rear Delt Cable Fly: Muscle Worked, Tips & Alternate

 Rear Delt Cable Fly Variations

 Furthermore, there are several variations that you can do to achieve different muscle activation.
-While the primary function of the exercise is there, these fly variations can really feel like a new movement.
+While the primary function of the exercise is there, these fly variations can feel like a new movement.

-1. Bent Over Cable Bent Cable Fly
+1. Bent Over Rear Delt Cable Fly

-If you’re looking for straightforward cable machine rear delt exercises to add to your, workout routine, the bent over cable fly is a great staple exercise to get you started.
+If youโ€™re looking for straightforward cable machine rear delt exercises to add to your workout routine, the bent-over cable fly is a great staple exercise to get you started.

-Unlike dumbbell raises where the resistance varies during the lift, the cable pulley affords a uniform resistance throughout the motion.
+Unlike dumbbell raises, where the resistance varies during the lift, the cable pulley affords a uniform resistance throughout the motion.

 Bent over Cable Raise

-1. Grab the handles attached to two low pulleys (left-side handle in right hand, right-side handle in left hand), stand in the middle, then bend forward at the waist with back straight and parallel to the floor.
+2. Grab the handles attached to two low pulleys (left-side handle in right hand, right-side handle in left hand)

 • Pull slowly so that you have total control of the weight.